 The overall telecom subscription has grown at a CAGR of 7.63% between Dec’09 to Dec’19 in India.
-The overall tele density of the country which was 47.89% in Dec’09 increased to 88.57% in Dec’19.
+The overall teledensity of the country which was 47.89% in Dec’09 increased to 88.57% in Dec’19.
 The wireless telecom services have increased at the CAGR of 3.22% whereas the wireline services have declined at the CAGR of -5.38% between that same time period.
-The subscription rates in the rural and urban sector have grown at the CAGR of 1.01% and 6.19% respectively between Dec’09 to Dec’19.
+The subscription rates in the rural and urban sectors have grown at the CAGR of 1.01% and 6.19% respectively between Dec’09 to Dec’19.

-With the expansion of technological innovation, the usage of internet, and smartphones have also grown massively in the country.
+With the expansion of technological innovation, the usage of the internet, and smartphones have also grown massively in the country.
 The internet subscription rate has increased at the CAGR of 21.82% between Sep’13 to Sep’19.
-Being the 2nd largest populated country with more than 130 Crore people and 42% share of youth in it, a tenacious environment of adopting new technologies, availability of smartphones at various price ranges, internet at cheaper cost packages are some of the basic reasons for the growth of internet in India.
+Being the 2nd largest populated country with more than 130 Crore people and 42% share of youth in it, a tenacious environment of adopting new technologies, availability of smartphones at various price ranges, internet at cheaper cost packages are some of the basic reasons for the growth of the internet in India.

 Some of the objectives of National Telecom Policy-1994:

-Under this NTP 1994 mechanism, Telecom Companies (Telcos) were allowed to enter the market in exchange of a fixed license fee.
+Under this NTP 1994 mechanism, Telecom Companies (Telcos) were allowed to enter the market in exchange for a fixed license fee.
 However, the Telcos found it quite difficult to pay the exorbitant license fees.
 Besides, the revenue earned by the Telecom Service Providers (TSP) was much lower than the expected return during that initial phase.

 Hence, in 1999, National Telecom Policy -1999 or NTP -99 came up with modifications.
 It introduced the concept of “Revenue Sharing Regime”.
 In this new process, the Telcos only needed to provide a certain share of the Adjusted Gross Revenue (AGR) as license fees.
-Through a migration package it was possible for the Telcos to shift from the “Fixed License Fee Format” to the “Revenue Sharing Regime” which started to get effective from August,1999.
+Through a migration package, it was possible for the Telcos to shift from the “Fixed License Fee Format” to the “Revenue Sharing Regime” which started to get effective from August 1999.
 As per the migration package, the licensees needed to pay a one-time entry fee and licence fee at a percentage of the AGR which was to be determined later on.
-In 1999, 15% of the AGR was fixed to be shared with government which reduced to 8% in 2013.
+In 1999, 15% of the AGR was fixed to be shared with the government which was reduced to 8% in 2013.

 What are the distinct theories of AGR to the Government and Telcos?

-The revenue sharing regime turned out to be beneficial for the telcos.
+The revenue-sharing regime turned out to be beneficial for the telcos.
 A glimpse of their revenue earning pattern can be understood from the following chart (Exhibit -3).
 Between Q2’FY10 to Q2’FY20, the Gross Revenue and the Adjusted Gross Revenue have increased at the CAGR of 4.44% and 2.52% respectively.

 However, the conflict started when the government claimed their shares from the telcos with their rising business graphs.
-Due to the rising demand from the government, the Association of Basic Telecom Operators and respective telecom operators filed a case petition before the Telecom Disputes Settlement and Appellate Tribunal (TDSAT), New Delhi in 2003 and understanding of AGR of both the parties got unveiled.
-In 2006, the tribunal rejected the concept of the Central govt about absorbing the stipulated share of AGR from all the core and non-core earnings of the Telcos but in the mid-2006, the Union of India challenged this order.
+Due to the rising demand from the government, the Association of Basic Telecom Operators and respective telecom operators filed a case petition before the Telecom Disputes Settlement and Appellate Tribunal (TDSAT), New Delhi in 2003, and understanding of AGR of both the parties got unveiled.
+In 2006, the tribunal rejected the concept of the Central govt about absorbing the stipulated share of AGR from all the core and non-core earnings of the Telcos but in mid-2006, the Union of India challenged this order.

 And that is how the doldrum of the civil appeals continued.

 In Oct’19, through the Supreme Court verdict, the concept of AGR got uncovered publicly.
-The turmoil generated from this dispute now has caused the Indian Telecom sector to pay up INR 147.70 Thousand Crore to government.
+The turmoil generated from this dispute now has caused the Indian Telecom sector to pay up INR 147.70 Thousand Crore to the government.
 The Government’s definition of AGR includes License Fees, Interest on License Fees, Spectrum Usage Charge, Penalty, Interest on Penalty.
-The concept of spectrum in the telecom industry is about the radio frequencies which is allocated to the sector for making the communication or the connectivity possible over the airwaves.
+The concept of spectrum in the telecom industry is about the radio frequencies which are allocated to the sector for making communication or connectivity possible over the airwaves.

 Based on the agreement, The License Fee and Spectrum Usage Charges were set at 8% and between 3% – 5% of AGR respectively.